evadnl/proxmox-to-discord-notifications/readme.md

 # Proxmox to Discord Notifications
-Made a very simple, hacky way of getting my Proxmox server notifications to Discord, as I did not want to deal with setting up SMTP or use a relay service for it from my home.
+Made a very simple, hacky way of getting my Proxmox server mail notifications to Discord, as I did not want to deal with setting up SMTP or use a relay service for it from my home.

 Make sure the emails from proxmox are always going to root@localhost.